dynamsoft-docs/label-recognition-docs-server/programming/cplusplus/api-reference/localized-text-lines-unit.md

 **Return value**

 Returns a const pointer to the localized text line element at the specified index.

-Note: The CLocalizedTextLineElement class is not defined in this input, so it may need to be included in the documentation separately.